noisyboiler/wampy/README.rst

     In [9]: client = Peer(name="Binary Number Caller", host="localhost", port="8080")

-The built in stand alone client knows about the entrypoints made available by the ``DateService`` and using it you can call them directly.
+All clients know about the entrypoints made available by the ``DateService`` and with one you can call these over a RPC.

 ::